 For the lender, when you loan out crypto - you make a disposal which is subject to Capital Gains Tax.
 If you know the amount of crypto you're receiving in return for the loan - you should include this in your capital gains calculations.
 If you don't you can calculate this later.
 When you receive your crypto back after the loan, your capital is treated as an acquisition - but any return is not.
 Your return may be subject to Income Tax or Capital Gains Tax - depending on how you receive it.

 For borrowers, a loan is treated as an acquisition - and any loan interest payments are an allowable expense.
 When they pay back the loan, this will be treated as a disposition which is subject to Capital Gains Tax.

-Staking tax UK
+Crypto staking tax UK

 This one is pretty clear cut because although staking exists within DeFi, it also existed long before, so HMRC has specific guidance.

 Rewards from staking are viewed as miscellaneous income and they’re subject to Income Tax.
 You’ll also have to pay Capital Gains Tax when you later dispose of the asset.

 In addition to this, new HMRC guidance states that crypto you stake is subject to Capital Gains Tax as they view this transaction as a disposal.

 Yield farming is big news in DeFi right now.
 Speaking broadly, it refers to any crypto assets strategically invested to yield the greatest returns - hence the name.
 You can earn different kinds of yields - for example, tokens, interest or by being paid the transaction fee.
 The whole purpose of yield farming is to strategically stack different crypto investments on top of each other to yield the largest rewards.

 You can refer to the different sections within this guide to identify how each would be treated from a tax perspective.

 New HMRC guidance states that adding and removing liquidity is subject to Capital Gains Tax.
 The liquidity pool token you receive in return inherits the cost basis of your added capital.